Azathothep/neongine/README.md

 - Collision detection, which actually detect collisions
 - Collision resolution, which resolves previously detected collisions

-For each step, neongine provides builtin solutions:
+For each step, neongine provide the following builtins:
 - A `QuadtreeSpacePartitioner` to efficiently partition space
 - The `SATCollisionDetector`, a separating axis algorithm for detecting any overlapping shapes
-- A `VelocityCollisionResolver` for a simple collision resolution between moving and non-moving entities
+- A `VelocityCollisionResolver` for a simple collision resolution using the `Velocity` component

 If you want to override one of these steps, you can implement the `ISpacePartitioner`, `ICollisionDetector` or `ICollisionResolver` interface and simply replace the related class in the `Neongine.LoadCollisionSystems` method.